 Michael earned at least 15 points on each subtest.
 This means he is ready for college-level, credit-bearing coursework.
-He doesn't need to enroll in remedial courses at college.
+He shouldn't need to enroll in remedial courses at college.

 Individual Score Report

 This Language Arts – Writing individual score report indicates Michael is strong in his understanding of Organization of Ideas and Language Facility, but weak in his understanding of Writing Conventions.
 What does this mean?
 It means: